nodeschool/utrecht/presentations/workshop/markdown/workshoppers.md

-## Node.js
+## What is Node.js?

 With Node.js you can use the very popular programming language JavaScript to write software.
 JavaScript is usually used in a browser, but combined with other tools, Node.js allows you to write server applications, mobile applications or even desktop applications.<!-- .element: class="fragment"  -->

+Note:
+- Node.js is an open-source, cross-platform run-time environment for executing JavaScript code server-side.

 ## Workshop format

-<p class="fragment">We use self guided tutorials, or <strong>workshoppers</strong>, as lesson modules.
-You can do them on your own, but we encourage you to work together.</p>
+<p class="fragment">NodeSchool workshops are <strong>hands-on</strong>.
+We use self guided tutorials, or <strong>workshoppers</strong>, as lesson modules.
+They are made up of <strong>challenges of increasing difficulty</strong> and we have <strong>40+ workshoppers</strong> to choose from.</p>

 Note:
 - choose-your-own-adventure style
 - workshoppers work offline too
+- working on your own project is fine

 ## Selecting a workshopper